 Market Screening Process

-Advisors utilize proprietary databases and industry networks to identify companies matching the client’s criteria.
+Advisors use proprietary databases and industry networks to identify companies that match the client’s criteria.
 They analyze market segments, competitive landscapes, and growth trajectories of potential targets.

 The screening process evaluates: